PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/human_keypoint_detection.en.md

         - `kpt_score`: Overall confidence score of the keypoints, which is the average confidence score of the keypoints

 - Calling the `save_to_json()` method will save the above content to the specified `save_path`.
 If specified as a directory, the saved path will be `save_path/{your_img_basename}_res.json`; if specified as a file, it will be saved directly to that file.
 Since JSON files do not support saving numpy arrays, the `numpy.array` types will be converted to lists.
 - Calling the `save_to_img()` method will save the visualization results to the specified `save_path`.
 If specified as a directory, the saved path will be `save_path/{your_img_basename}_res.{your_img_extension}`; if specified as a file, it will be saved directly to that file.
-(The production line usually contains many result images, it is not recommended to specify a specific file path directly, otherwise multiple images will be overwritten, leaving only the last image)
+(The pipeline usually contains many result images, it is not recommended to specify a specific file path directly, otherwise multiple images will be overwritten, leaving only the last image)

 * Additionally, it also supports obtaining visualized images and prediction results through attributes, as follows: